kaly-d/InternalARMTemplates/ARM/Logic App Standard/README.md

 ### Step 3: Finish setting up the Logic App

-1. On this GitHub repository, navigate to the **Logic App Standard/workflows** folder.
+1. On this GitHub repository, navigate to the **Workflows** folder.
 2. Download the **Scenario2File1Workflows.zip** file.
 This contains the workflow zip for this scenario.
 3. In the same folder, see the **README.md** for instructions on deploying the zip file to your Logic App, using AZ CLI.
 4. Once the workflows have been deployed, test your workflows which will send a message to the endpoint URL, and review the IP address used in the request belongs to the IP Prefix associated with the NAT Gateway